KWDB/docs/en/sql-reference/other-sql-statements/statistics-sql.md

 # Statistics

-KWDB supports mannually creating table statistics or automatically generating table statistics.
+KWDB supports manually creating table statistics or automatically generating table statistics.

 - **Manually create table statistics**: you can execute the `CREATE STATISTICS` statement to create statistics for the specified table(s) or column(s).